ealva-com/ealvatag/README.txt

  src                  :source code directory srctest              :source code directory
- www                  :java doc directory testdata             :test mp3 files for use by the junit tests
+ www                  :java doc directory testdata             :test files for use by the junit tests, not all tests are included in the distribution because of copyright target               :contains the jadiotagger***.jar built from maven

  Other files:
  pom.xml              :Maven build file